Hilleberg Kaitum 3

 Note that inserting and removing the poles may be challenging for newcomers — it’s very useful to watch the official video instruction several times and carefully study the manual.

 While being not freestanding, the tent basically requires only 4 stakes for pitching.
 Also it may stand somehow even with just two stakes pitched diagonally.
-In general, I use about 10-16 of 18 included pegs.
-In really calm weather four pegs are enough.
+In general, I use about 10 of 18 included pegs.
+In good weather four pegs are more than enough — the properly tightened tent is pressed hard to the ground, so there is no desperate need of pegging everything without heavy wind.